-The OIE Terrestrial Animal Health Code (hereafter referred to as the Terrestrial Code) establishes standards for the improvement of terrestrial animal health and welfare and veterinary public health worldwide.
+The OIE Terrestrial Animal Health Code (the Terrestrial Code) provides standards for the improvement of terrestrial animal health and welfare and veterinary public health worldwide.
 The health measures in the Terrestrial Code should be used by the Veterinary Authorities of importing and exporting countries to set up measures providing for early detection, reporting and control of pathogenic agents, including zoonotic ones, in terrestrial animals (mammals, birds, reptiles and bees) and preventing their spread via international trade in animals and animal products, while avoiding unjustified sanitary barriers to trade.

-The standards in the Terrestrial Code have been formally adopted by the World Assembly of OIE Delegates, which constitutes the organisation's highest decision-making body.
-This 27th edition incorporates modifications to the Terrestrial Code agreed at the 86th General Session in May 2018.
+The standards in the Terrestrial Code have been adopted by the World Assembly of OIE Delegates, which constitutes the organisation's highest decision-making body.